The cell representations are listed below:

 - CD10 is not present on the B cells.

-Final conclusion: this is a normal peripheral blood lymphocyte population and there is no indication of a neoplastic process.
+This is a normal peripheral blood lymphocyte population with no indication of a neoplastic process.
 The B cells that are present, though a small percentage of the total lymphocytes, have no abnormal markers.
-Most of the lymphocytes in this sample are T cells, yet they are normal as well.
-The CD markers that should be there are present and there is a good representation of both helper and cytotoxic T cells.
+Most lymphocytes in this sample are T cells, which are also normal.
+The CD markers that should be there are present, and there is a good representation of both helper and cytotoxic T cells.